Overview

 UK entry requirements

-For Brunel Foundation of Mathematics and Computing with Integrated Foundation Year progression requirements, see the course page.
+For Brunel Mathematics with an Integrated Foundation Year requirements, see the course pages.

 Brunel University London is committed to raising the aspirations of our applicants and students.
 We will fully review your UCAS application and, where we’re able to offer a place, this will be personalised to you based on your application and education journey.